 Under the Sixth Amendment, a criminal defendant has the right to have compulsory process for obtaining witnesses in his or her favor.
 This right includes both the right to offer the testimony of witnesses, and to compel their attendance, if necessary.
-[Name of plaintiff] asserts that [name of defendant] interfered with this right and caused a favorable witness not to testify in [name of plaintiff]’s trial.
+The plaintiff [name] asserts that the defendant [name] interfered with this right and caused a favorable witness not to testify in the plaintiff’s trial.

 Testimony is material if it would have been sufficient to cast doubt on the government’s case.

-[Testimony could have been material to [name of plaintiff]’s trial even if [name of plaintiff] was not convicted.]
+[Testimony could have been material to the plaintiff’s [name] trial even if the plaintiff was not convicted.]

 Comment